wwivbbs/docs/docs/usenet.md

 Mail {QSRIDAF?-+GEMZPVUOLCNY@} :
 ```
 If there are errors, you will have to address them before proceeding.
 Check to
-see that you have not mistyped anything in the above files BBSLIST.NET,
+see that you have not mistyped anything in the above files BBSLIST.x,
-CALLOUT.NET and CONNECT.NET.
+CALLOUT.x and CONNECT.x.
 Once you are clear, you may proceed.

 ## Configure c:\wwiv\net.ini